ZeAntonioM/PFL-project2/README.md

 Several auxiliary functions were implemented to the functionality of this parte:

-  - isBool: Determines whether a Value is a boolean.
+  - `isBool`: Determines whether a Value is a boolean.
-  - findFirst2Int: Finds the first two IntValue elements from the stack.
+  - `findFirst2Int`: Finds the first two IntValue elements from the stack.
-  - removeFirst: Removes the first occurrence of a specified value from a list.
+  - `removeFirst`: Removes the first occurrence of a specified value from a list.
-  - isInt: Checks if a Value is an IntValue.
+  - `isInt`: Checks if a Value is an IntValue.
-  - findValueFromKey: Locates the Value of a variable in the state.
+  - `findValueFromKey`: Locates the Value of a variable in the state.
-  - removeKey: Removes a specified variable-value pair from the state.
+  - `removeKey`: Removes a specified variable-value pair from the state.
-  - value2Str : Converts a Value to a string
+  - `value2Str`: Converts a Value to a string
-  - stateSort : Orders the state alphabetically
+  - `stateSort`: Orders the state alphabetically
-  - pair2Str : converts a pair to a string
+  - `pair2Str`: Converts a pair to a string

 Concluding, we can run the machine with the `run` function, which receives a state and returns a different state that is the result of the execution of the instructions with the function `execute`.
 The `execute` function receives an instruction, a stack, and a state, and returns a tuple with the updated stack and state.
 The `execute` function is implemented with a different procedure for each instruction, and each of those functions returns the updated stack and state.